Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.0.x/guides/getting-started-istio.md

 ### Configure Ratelimits with Kong

-The `BookInfo` app is now accessible outside of the cluster but we've yet to take advantage of Kong featuresets when accessing it.
-To demonstrate using Kong features for Istio enabled services we'll create a [KongPlugin][kongplugin] which will enforce Kong rate-limiting on ingress requests to the `BookInfo` service.
+The `BookInfo` app is now accessible outside of the cluster but we've yet to take advantage of Kong features  when accessing it.
+To demonstrate Kong features for Istio enabled services, we'll create a [KongPlugin][kongplugin] that enforces Kong rate-limiting on ingress requests to the `BookInfo` service.

 Save the following `KongPlugin` as `bookinfo-ratelimiter.yaml`: